How to Get Nail Polish Out of Carpet: 7 Easy Methods

 Step 2: Scrape the Frozen Polish

-Once hardened, gently scrape the polish off with a spoon or blunt knife.
+Once the polish is frozen, gently scrape it off using a spoon or a blunt knife.

 Step 3: Clean Residue